Forest History

 GILMOUR TRAMWAY: A Lumber Baron's Desperate Scheme

 Gary Long.
 What does a 19th-century lumber baron do when he needs to move millions of logs from one waterway to another, and a range of high hills blocks the way?
-He'd invent a system of endless chains and aqueducts, and prove that he could, in fact, "float logs uphill."
+He would invent a system of endless chains and aqueducts, and prove that he could, in fact, "float logs uphill."
 This book examines the tramway, explaining how it was built, operated, and puts this engineering marvel back in working order, at least in words.
-8 x 8, 96p, 50 b&w historic photos, diagrams, maps, 1998.
+8 x 8, 96p, 50 b&w historic photographs, diagrams, maps, 1998, 2008.

 TALL TREES, TOUGH MEN